chiaweh2/cefi-cookbook/content/data_access/access_polar.md

 The polar stereographic projection techniques outlined in the tutorial will be particularly relevant and useful for visualizing model outputs for the Arctic region.

 ## Data Access
-The data can be downloaded or accessed in two ways provided by PolarWatch:
+The data can be previewed, downloaded or accessed through two ways provided by PolarWatch:

-1. [Data portal](https://polarwatch.noaa.gov/catalog/list.php): This offers a quick overview of the data along with a full catalog of the hosted datasets.
+1. [Data portal](https://polarwatch.noaa.gov/catalog/list.php): This offers a quick overview and preview of data on a polar-projected map along with a catalog of the hosted datasets organized by by topic.

 2. [ERDDAP server](https://polarwatch.noaa.gov/erddap/info/index.html?page=1&itemsPerPage=1000): This provides access to all the data hosted on PolarWatch.

 ## Tutorials